hoangthi2202/weather/README.md

 Data layer: repository implementations, data source, entities.
 This layer depends on domain layer

 Frameworks's Apple: Combine
-Third party frameworks: Swinject (use for DI) through SPM
+Third party frameworks:
+        Swinject (use for DI) through SPM
+        SDWebImage for cache image

 3. Required steps in order to get the application run on local computer Need the internet connection to install SPM and load data from server